dials/dials/doc/sphinx/advanced_tutorial.rst

 Refinement
 ^^^^^^^^^^

-Although the model is already refined in indexing we can also add a refinement step using :doc:`dials.refine </programs/dials_refine>` in here to allow e.g. scan-varying refinement.
-In fact, this dataset is of such good quality that with default options scan-varying refinement would terminate immediately because the RMSD target was already achieved during the indexing step.
-To ensure we squeeze the best possible results from this data we use the expert parameter ``bin_size_fraction`` to set the RMSD target to zero in each dimension.
-This ensures that refinement continues until RMSD convergence.
+Although the model is already refined during indexing we can also add an explicit refinement step using :doc:`dials.refine </programs/dials_refine>` in here.
+This dataset is of exceptional quality and we are keen to squeeze the best possible results from it.
+During indexing we saw the presence of outliers that we would like to exclude from refinement, and we also used a subset of reflections.
+Now we will repeat using all indexed reflections in the dataset and with outlier rejection switched on.
+To force refinement to continue until the RMSDs converge we also have to use the expert parameter ``bin_size_fraction`` to set the RMSD target to zero in each dimension.

 As an aside, to show all the options up to and including ``expert_level = 1`` use this command::

   dials.refine -c -e 1

+Equivalent command-line options exist for all the main DIALS programs.
 Now, our refinement job is specified as::

   dials.refine bravais_setting_9.json reindexed_reflections.pickle \
-  refinement.parameterisation.crystal.scan_varying=true \
-  refinement.reflections.use_all_reflections=true \
-  refinement.target.bin_size_fraction=0.0
+  do_outlier_rejection=true use_all_reflections=true bin_size_fraction=0.0

 The main product of this is the file ``refined_experiments.json``